learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

-## Generating Customers and orders at scale
+## Generating customers and orders at scale

 Now you can systematically add some fake data to test the fancier method on.
-You can use some NumPy's built in random methods to randomly select quantities of orders and items.
+You can use some NumPy's built-in random methods to randomly select quantities of orders and items.

 ```python